API Versioning Strategies for Long-Term Maintainability

 Final Thoughts

 API versioning is more than an implementation detail β itβs a strategic foundation for evolving software products without alienating the developer ecosystem that depends on them.
-By selecting a clear strategy, prioritizing backward compatibility, and investing in communication and tooling, teams can deliver stable, predictable APIs that scale with their business.

 Remember: versioning is not about avoiding change β itβs about managing change responsibly.
 With the right approach, you build APIs that are both robust today and adaptable tomorrow.